kiwicom/dockerfiles/README.md

 ## kiwicom/sonarqube

+- Base image: `openjdk:8-alpine`
+- Packages: `sonarqube-developer`

 Because of the bug [SONAR-9384](https://jira.sonarsource.com/browse/SONAR-9384) we were experiencing many problems in our CI pipelines so we needed to upgrade our Sonarqube docker image.
-As Sonarqube [doesn't offer](https://community.sonarsource.com/t/sonarqube-7-2-released/302) a docker image for 7.2 we decided to build or own.
+As Sonarqube [doesn't offer](https://community.sonarsource.com/t/sonarqube-7-2-released/302) a docker image for 7.2 we decided to build our own.

 The usage is the same as with the [official](https://hub.docker.com/_/sonarqube/) image